MOZGIII/QWidgetsListWidget/README.md

 ### Usage

-The basic idea is the you inherit some classes and overwrite some methods.
+The basic idea is, as usual, to inherit some classes and overwrite some methods.

 Create a `Display` widget and make it inherit from `QWidgetsListWidgetDisplay` class.
 Implement your UI in there.
 Overwrite `dataChanged()` method to update you widget with the model data.